 As the United States began to grow west, settlers flocked to Kansas City for space, land and a new life.
 At the same time, these settlers started the framework for the diverse community that Kansas City has grown to become today.

 The cultural diversity that resides in this metropolitan area includes African, African American, Asian, Latino, Italian, Irish, German, Native American, Slavic, Mediterranean and Middle Eastern.
 This rich ethnic fabric of Kansas City continues to grow and prosper.

 The legacy of these communities is celebrated at attractions throughout the city.
 For starters, the Negro Leagues were formed in Kansas City and are memorialized at the Negro Leagues Baseball Museum.
 The Filipino Cultural Center houses an exhibition space and education facility for the Filipino-American community.
-The Latino Cultural Arts Division of Mattie Rhodes constitutes an art gallery highlighting local and national Latino artists, and well as an art center.
-And the Line Creek Archeological Museum houses artifacts from six prehistoric Native American cultures.
+The Mattie Rhodes Center constitutes an art gallery highlighting local and national Latino artists, and well as an art center.
+And the Line Creek Archaeological Museum houses artifacts from six prehistoric Native American cultures.

 Kansas City also touts a unique assortment of international cuisines.
 Southwest Boulevard, Independence Avenue and KCK offer a large amount of Mexican restaurants, including El Pollo Rey.
 Argentinean fare can be found at restaurants such as Piropos and Em Shamas.
 Garozzo’s Ristorante is famous for its Italian dish, chicken spedini.